Why facilitate outdoor learning?

 PE

-Examples of our area and resources
+Examples of our areas and resources

 Fairytale Castle